What Is Undercut in Welding?

 How Undercut Weakens Welds

-Undercut weakens your weld by reducing the effective cross-sectional area, so the joint can’t carry as much load.
-It also creates stress concentration points at the groove edge, which raises local stresses under service loading.
+Undercut weakens your weld by reducing the effective cross-sectional area, so the joint carries less load.
+It also creates stress concentration points at the groove edge, which raises local stress under service loads.
 That combination lowers strength and increases the chance of early failure.
-Additionally, undercutting solutions such as adjusting arc length and voltage can help mitigate this issue effectively.

 Stress Concentration Risks

-The geometry also exposes fresh edges to corrosion, and that can intensify deterioration over time.
+The groove can also expose fresh edges to moisture and chemicals.
+That exposure can raise corrosion risk over time.

 Reduced Load Capacity